isomerpages/mddi-corp/pages/Latest Anti Scam Efforts under MDDI.md

 </div>
 <h3>Initiatives by the Infocomm Media Development Authority (IMDA)</h3>
 <h4>Blocking of commonly spoofed local numbers, robocalls, scam SMSes and scam-related links via SMS</h4>
-<p>IMDA has partnered with telcos to implement a suite of anti-scam measures
+<p>IMDA partnered with telcos to implement a suite of anti-scam measures
 that strengthen safeguards for the public against scams coming through the telecommunication networks.</p>
 <ul data-tight="true" class="tight">